Florida Property Tax Homestead Exemptions

-You may have heard that taxes in Florida retirement communities are expensive.
-Well, that may be true in some areas but it’s not always the case.
-The state of Florida does provide some much needed tax relief in the form of property tax homestead exemptions.
+You may have heard that taxes in some Florida retirement communities are high.
+Well, that may be true in some areas but it's not always the case.
+The state of Florida does provide some much needed tax relief in the form of homestead exemptions.

 When filing your homestead exemption for the first time, you will be asked to provide evidence that you are a legal resident, such as a voter registration card or a Florida driver’s license.
 Most counties have automatic renewal programs so there is no need to reapply each year as long as you are in the same home.
 If you move, however, you will need to reapply.